Cauvery Wildlife Sanctuary

-Cauvery Wildlife Sanctuary is a wildlife sanctuary in the Mandya, Chamarajanagar and Ramanagar districts of Karnataka, India.
+Cauvery Wildlife Sanctuary is a wildlife sanctuary in the Mandya, Chamarajanagar and Bengaluru South districts of Karnataka, India.
 The Cauvery River passes through its midst.
 An area of 510.52 km2 was established as Cauvery Wildlife Sanctuary on 14 January 1987 under Section 18 of the Wildlife Protection Act 1972 with the objective of providing protection, conservation and development of Wildlife and its environment.
 The sanctuary was expanded to its current area of 102753 ha in 2013.
 On its east, it adjoins Dharmapuri forest division of Tamil Nadu.

 Geography

 Cauvery Wildlife Sanctuary established on 14 January 1987 under Section 18 of the Wildlife Protection Act 1973, is spread over an area of 1027.53 km2 It lies in an elevation range of 125–1514 m ("Ponnachi Betta" is the highest mountain in the centre of the sanctuary) with its northern and southern boundary delimited by the Cauvery River on the Eastern Ghats, which drains from west to east.
 Its eastern and northeastern borders are bounded by the Tamil Nadu state.
 The river forms the interstate boundary between Karnataka and Tamil Nadu states over a river reach of 73 km with dense forests on both banks.
 The sanctuary is named after the Cauvery River which flows through it over a total length of 101 km.

 Important places along the river stretch flowing through the sanctuary covering its forested central and eastern parts are the Hogenakal Falls (meaning: "smoking rock" in Kannada language), Mekedatu (meaning: "goats leap"), and Sangam (confluence with the Arkavathi River.
 An important religious centre within the sanctuary is Muthathi Anjaneya temple.
 Also located within the sanctuary are an ecotourism fishing resort and the Cauvery Fishing Camp at Bhimeshwari.

 Cauvery Wildlife Sanctuary is managed by the Deputy Conservator of Forests with four wildlife ranges at Kanakapura, Hanur, Cowdally and MM Hills wildlife ranges.
 The reserve forests, which are part of the sanctuary, are Basavanabetta S.F with 3765.50 ha, Chilandavadi S.F with 1987.50 ha, Muggur S.F 2044.00 ha, Chikkayalur S.F 13875.00 ha, and Mahadeswara Reserve Forest (31023.50 ha.
 The boundary of the sanctuary is well demarcated with the surrounding border areas consisting of agricultural lands and forests; the bordering forest areas are: the Kollegal forest division to its west and south, Mandya and Ramanagaram forest divisions to its north, and Dharmapuri Forest division of Tamil Nadu state to its east.

 Human habitation inside the sanctuary and within 5 km radius of the sanctuary consists of eight enclosed villages and 30 villages respectively with a total population of 39,000 whose main occupation is agriculture.
 Along the boundary of the sanctuary, a trench is excavated to prevent elephant migration to neighbouring villages and to check damage to agricultural lands.